AIMC-Spec: A Benchmark Dataset for Automatic Intrapulse Modulation Classification under Variable Noise Conditions

 While there has been progress in applying deep learning and image-based classification to AIMC, the field lacks a standardized, publicly available benchmark dataset.
 Most existing studies rely on private or internally generated data with limited transparency, making fair comparisons and reproducibility difficult.

+The AIMC-Spec dataset was previously introduced as a synthetic benchmark for reproducible evaluation of intrapulse modulation classification algorithms \cite{REF_AIMC_SPEC_V1}.
+While the initial release provided structured coverage of a broad range of modulation types and SNR conditions, its practical use revealed several limitations.
+In particular, the original storage format resulted in a very large dataset footprint, exceeding 500\,GB for the full release, which hindered accessibility and rapid experimentation.
+This work presents an updated version of AIMC-Spec that addresses these limitations through a redesigned data storage pipeline, reducing the dataset size to under 30\,GB while preserving full signal fidelity.
+In addition, the modulation set has been refined and the dataset generation process streamlined to improve usability, consistency, and reproducibility for AIMC benchmarking.

-This paper introduces a new synthetic dataset designed for benchmarking AIMC using spectrogram-based image classification methods.
+This paper presents the updated AIMC-Spec dataset as a synthetic benchmark for spectrogram-based AIMC using image classification methods.
 It includes a diverse collection of modulation types, including both radar and communication waveforms, and covers a wide range of SNR levels to support consistent and structured evaluation.
 The dataset is fully synthetic, allowing complete control over pulse parameters and noise levels while ensuring consistent ground-truth labels.
 This design isolates algorithmic performance from hardware-specific or environmental variables.
 To demonstrate the dataset’s practical utility, five representative deep learning algorithms from recent AIMC literature were selected, re-implemented, and benchmarked under varied signal conditions, enabling comparative analysis across architectures, modulation types, and noise levels.
 A focus of this work is on how different deep learning architectures respond to a common spectrogram representation of radar signals, rather than on comparing transform or preprocessing strategies.
 This framing ensures that observed performance differences reflect architectural design rather than input representation bias.